conda-forge/conda-forge.github.io/docs/how-to/emergencies/fix-a-packaging-error.md

 ## Pushing a fixed version

-Ideally, the issue should be fixed in the same version and the build number incremented.
-Once pushed, new packages will be built and the next upgrade will ensure that the fixed version is installed.
+Ideally, the issue should be fixed by issuing a new build for the same release version.
+By bumping the build number only (and not the version), a new set of artifacts will be made available with the packaging issue corrected.
+This way, end-users will be able to reinstall the affected package and the new (fixed) builds will be picked.

 ## Removing the broken version